ScottLogic/blog/_posts/2025-02-14-tiny-computer-big-headache.md

 #### Raspberry Pi Pico
 - Used for final testing of the migration process and performance analysis.
-- Used logging over the debug probe (as described above) instead of `println!` for debugging.
+- Used logging over the debug probe (as described above), instead of `println!` for debugging.
 - Measured execution speed to compare embedded performance vs. PC.
 - Cargo command line to flash, and run (with debug probe connected):